Lacrimal Gland TumorSymptoms, Doctors, Treatments, Advances & More

 Most lacrimal gland tumors will need to be removed with surgery.
 Cancerous tumors may need other treatment too, such as radiation or chemotherapy.

-Steffen Heegaard practices in Copenhagen, Denmark.
+Steffen Heegaard practices practicing medicine in Copenhagen, Denmark.
 Mr. Heegaard is rated as an Elite expert by MediFind in the treatment of Lacrimal Gland Tumor.
-His top areas of expertise are Lacrimal Gland Tumor, Uveal Melanoma, Diabetic Retinopathy, Vitrectomy, and Turbinectomy.
+He is also highly rated in 27 other conditions, according to our data.
+His clinical expertise encompasses Lacrimal Gland Tumor, Uveal Melanoma, Diabetic Retinopathy, Vitrectomy, and Turbinectomy.

-Seema Sen practices in New Delhi, India.
+Seema Sen practices practicing medicine in New Delhi, India.
 Ms. Sen is rated as an Elite expert by MediFind in the treatment of Lacrimal Gland Tumor.
-Her top areas of expertise are Lacrimal Gland Tumor, Retinoblastoma, Uveal Melanoma, Trabeculectomy, and Corneal Transplant.
+She is also highly rated in 17 other conditions, according to our data.
+Her clinical expertise encompasses Lacrimal Gland Tumor, Retinoblastoma, Uveal Melanoma, Trabeculectomy, and Corneal Transplant.

-Neelam Pushker practices in New Delhi, India.
+Neelam Pushker practices practicing medicine in New Delhi, India.
 Ms. Pushker is rated as an Elite expert by MediFind in the treatment of Lacrimal Gland Tumor.
-Her top areas of expertise are Lacrimal Gland Tumor, Retinoblastoma, Uveal Melanoma, and Primary Ciliary Dyskinesia (PCD).
+She is also highly rated in 24 other conditions, according to our data.
+Her clinical expertise encompasses Lacrimal Gland Tumor, Retinoblastoma, Uveal Melanoma, and Primary Ciliary Dyskinesia (PCD).

 The outlook is most often excellent for noncancerous growths.
 The outlook for cancer depends on the type of cancer and stage at which it is discovered.